Revisiting the Divergent Multipole Expansion of Atom-Surface Interactions: Hydrogen and Positronium, alpha-Quartz, and Physisorption: Multipole Polarizabilties of Hydrogen and Positronium

-We aim to give an update on multipole corrections to atom-surface interactions, beyond the discussion in Ref.~\cite{LaDKJe2010pra}.
-It turns out that closed-form results for the multipole polarizabilities, up to the hexadecupole term, can be given for hydrogen and positronium.
-In order to ensure concise formulas, we now switch to atomic units (see Chap.~2 of Ref.~\cite{JeAd2022book}) with $a_0 = 1$, $E_h = 1$, $\epsilon_0 = 1/(4 \pi)$, and $e = 1$ (unit elementary charge).
+Hydrogen and positronium constitute atomic systems for which the exact evaluation of multipole polarizabilities is possible analytically.
+Hence, we focus on these two atomic sytems, for definiteness, while stressing that other atomic systems could be more interesting from the point of view of applications (see Sec.~\ref{sec4C}).
+In this Appendix, we use atomic units (see Chap.~2 of Ref.~\cite{JeAd2022book}) with $a_0 = 1$, $E_h = 1$, $\epsilon_0 = 1/(4 \pi)$, $\hbar = 1$ and $e = 1$ (unit elementary charge).
 The atoms of interest are hydrogen and positronium.
 With techniques outlined in Ref.~\cite{GaCo1970} and in Chap.~4 of Ref.~\cite{JeAd2022book}, it is possible to derive closed-form expressions for hydrogen and positronium which we use in the nonrelativistic, and non-recoil limit.
 We consider the specialization of the tensor~\eqref{QLm} to a one-electron atom and work with the matrix element

 where the superscript indicates the atom (H stands for hydrogen).
 From $Q_\ell^{({\rm H})}(\omega)$, one obtains the $2^\ell$-pole polarizability as follows,

 The polarizability of positronium can be obtained from the hydrogen result as follows,